Waters (NYSE:WAT) Updates FY 2022 Earnings Guidance

 Waters (NYSE:WAT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $11.95-$12.05 for the period, compared to the consensus earnings per share estimate of $12.08.
 The company issued revenue guidance of $2.91 billion-$2.94 billion, compared to the consensus revenue estimate of $2.95 billion.
-Waters also updated its FY22 guidance to $11.95-12.05 EPS.
+Waters also updated its Q3 2022 guidance to $2.50-$2.60 EPS.

 Analysts Set New Price Targets

-In other news, Director Christopher A. Kuebler sold 4,000 shares of Waters stock in a transaction dated Thursday, May 19th.
-The stock was sold at an average price of $328.78, for a total value of $1,315,120.00.
-Following the sale, the director now directly owns 14,064 shares of the company’s stock, valued at $4,623,961.92.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 0.77% of the company’s stock.
+In related news, Director Christopher A. Kuebler sold 4,000 shares of the stock in a transaction that occurred on Thursday, May 19th.
+The shares were sold at an average price of $328.78, for a total value of $1,315,120.00.
+Following the transaction, the director now owns 14,064 shares in the company, valued at approximately $4,623,961.92.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+0.77% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Waters

-Large investors have recently added to or reduced their stakes in the stock.
-Covestor Ltd grew its stake in shares of Waters by 122.6% during the first quarter.
-Covestor Ltd now owns 345 shares of the medical instruments supplier’s stock valued at $107,000 after buying an additional 190 shares during the last quarter.
-Group One Trading L.P. purchased a new stake in shares of Waters in the first quarter valued at approximately $135,000. qPULA Trading Management LP purchased a new stake in shares of Waters in the first quarter valued at approximately $211,000.
-Orion Portfolio Solutions LLC boosted its holdings in shares of Waters by 4.8% in the first quarter.
-Orion Portfolio Solutions LLC now owns 1,100 shares of the medical instruments supplier’s stock valued at $341,000 after purchasing an additional 50 shares during the period.
-Finally, Brown Brothers Harriman & Co. boosted its holdings in shares of Waters by 132.8% in the first quarter.
-Brown Brothers Harriman & Co. now owns 1,215 shares of the medical instruments supplier’s stock valued at $377,000 after purchasing an additional 693 shares during the period.
-90.65% of the stock is owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. lifted its holdings in Waters by 0.5% in the 1st quarter.
+Vanguard Group Inc. now owns 6,689,208 shares of the medical instruments supplier’s stock valued at $2,076,263,000 after purchasing an additional 30,274 shares in the last quarter.
+Wellington Management Group LLP lifted its holdings in Waters by 79.6% in the 1st quarter.
+Wellington Management Group LLP now owns 1,504,592 shares of the medical instruments supplier’s stock valued at $467,011,000 after purchasing an additional 666,851 shares in the last quarter.
+Northern Trust Corp lifted its holdings in Waters by 0.4% in the 1st quarter.
+Northern Trust Corp now owns 840,359 shares of the medical instruments supplier’s stock valued at $260,839,000 after purchasing an additional 3,187 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its holdings in Waters by 4.3% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 325,868 shares of the medical instruments supplier’s stock valued at $101,147,000 after purchasing an additional 13,304 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP raised its holdings in shares of Waters by 1.6% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 294,027 shares of the medical instruments supplier’s stock worth $91,287,000 after acquiring an additional 4,656 shares during the period.
+Institutional investors and hedge funds own 90.65% of the company’s stock.

 Waters Corporation, a specialty measurement company, provides analytical workflow solutions in Asia, the Americas, and Europe.
 It operates through two segments, Waters and TA.
 The company designs, manufactures, sells, and services high and ultra-performance liquid chromatography, as well as mass spectrometry (MS) technology systems and support products, including chromatography columns, other consumable products, and post-warranty service plans.